dwhall/HeyMac/HeyMacProtocol.md

 In this case the Physical layer reports the frame's length as greater than 1.

-### Version and Sequence Field

-The VerSeq field is present unless the Fctl Frame Type is Minimum (2b00).
-When the VerSeq field is present, it is an 8-bit unsigned value consisting of two sub-fields.
-The Version subfield occupies the upper 4 bits and indicates the HeyMac protocol version.
-The Sequence subfield occupies the lower 4 bits and is an unsigned sequence number.

 ### Resender Address Field

 The Resender Address field is present unless the Fctl Frame Type is Minimum (2b00).